nivram80/mosh-pit-vue/README.md

 }
 ```

-Add the config.scss and mixin.scss files found in the src/assets directory to your project's src/assets directory.
+Add the config.scss and mixin.scss files found in the mosh-pit-vue src/assets directory to your project's src/assets directory.
+If you decide to use a different path for your project, make sure you adjust the `path.resolve...` paths in the `vue.config.js` file.

 ## Customize the global styles of your project
-Change the variables in the `config.scss` file now in your project to your liking.
+Now you can change the variables in your project's `config.scss` file to your liking.

 # Components Available To Use So Far